 Home checking is a normal part of every re-homing process in every organisation.
 For SOFA, as we are rehoming from overseas, it has an additional importance as the volunteers in Italy are giving us a great deal of trust in letting us take the dogs out of the country.
 In Italy it is much more normal practice to re-home dogs only within visiting distance of the refuge, where the refuge continues to monitor them.
 The visit gives an independent confirmation that the information in the adoption form is accurate, that your home and the dog are well suited to each other, and gives you a chance to discuss issues related to the breed and rescuing.

 A volunteer in your area will ring or email you to arrange a convenient time for a visit, which normally takes around an hour.
-Whether or not the application is confirmed is not decided by the home checker – they feed back their form to the committee who again discuss, together with the Italian volunteers, whether the home is a good fit for that particular dog.
+Whether or not the application is confirmed is not decided by the home checker – they send their completed form to the committee who again discuss, together with the Italian volunteers, whether the home is a good fit for that particular dog.

 - Disbursement to the refuge for vaccinations and passport preparation